Sustainability Report

 Material Resource Inflows

-Reynders' main material inputs consist of paper, plastic films (PP, PE), inks, and adhesives used in label printing.
+Reynders label printing's main material inputs consist of paper, plastic films (PP, PE), inks, and adhesives used in label printing.
 Based on internal estimates, approximately 80% of materials are used for product manufacturing and 20% for packaging.
 Resource consumption is tracked per 1,000 m² of production under the ISO 14001 environmental management system.

 Geographic Origin of Materials